Livan-Lyu/gateware/README.md

 Patch files will be found by searching the `patches/<object>` directory (`hss` in this instance).
 The `hss` fragment is the top-object name, "lower-cased".

-The entire source repo can be cloned by setting `depth: full`, or custom if set as shown using `depth: 1`.
+The entire source repo can be cloned by setting `depth: full`, or custom if set using `depth: 50`.
-A shallow clone is performed if no depth info is provided.
+A clone of `depth: 20` is performed if no depth info is provided.
+As long as the depth of the cloned source is greater than specified, the depth won't be adjusted.

 ## MSS is now modularized
 MSS configuration files now live under `sources/MSS/` and specific overlays under `sources/MSS/device-tree-overlays/*`.